St Philip and St Jacob, Bristol: The parish

 St Philip and St Jacob is one of the original parishes of Bristol.
 It includes the Old Market area, and extended beyond the original city boundaries to include what are now the Bristol districts of Baptist Mills, Barton Hill, Lawrence Hill, Newtown, Russell Town, St Jude's, St Philips Marsh, The Dings and part of Easton.
 A growing population in the 19th century led to the building of ten new churches in the east of the parish, seven of which have now closed.
 In 1871 Greenbank Cemetery was opened as a burial place for the whole parish.

 The ancient parish lay within the hundred of Barton Regis.

+List of incumbents

+The following is a list of rectors and vicars of St Philip and St Jacob, partly based on records compiled by the Rev. M. E. Thorold.
+The church was originally served by rectors until 1394, when the first vicar was appointed.
+The title of rector was resumed in 1877 after the tithes were purchased from the lay impropriators.